gamethapcam/pokemon-wilds/README.md

  - Building stuff.
  - Multiplayer support.
  - Saving/Loading worlds.
- - Currently desktop and android support only.
+ - Currently desktop and Android support only.

-# Future aims and goals for the project:
+# Future aims and goals for the project
  - Map editor.
  - Support for other platforms (controls, screen resizing).
- - Larger proc-gen worlds with more biomes.
+ - Larger proc-gen worlds with more biomes (desert, graveyard, dungeons, ...)
  - Full Gen 2 engine replication (battle mechanics, attacks, etc).
  - Other Generations.